ipspace/blog/content/posts/2022/06/data-center-switching-asic-tradeoffs.md

 [Results of a quick Google search](https://itprice.com/arista-price-list/dcs-7060.html) claim an Arista switch with this ASIC and 32 400 GE ports costs around $55.000[^P].

 [^P]: Please don't tell me you can get Arista switches way cheaper, or that they cost more in your geography.
-All I'm interested in are the approximate price ratios.
-Also, I hope the switches I chose have been in the market long enough I haven't stumbled into some desperate "_we need to push new boxes to meet our quota_" promotion.
+All I'm interested in are the approximate price ratios, and I hope the switches I chose have been in the market long enough I haven't stumbled into some desperate "_we need to push new boxes to meet our quota_" promotion.
+Even so, this is a very rough approximation -- there's only a vague correlation between what a switch vendor is paying for an ASIC and the final switch price.

 What could you do if you sacrifice performance?
 Welcome to Trident 3[^T3]: